HME-WIRELESS/.github/pull_request_template.md

 - [ ] I have added any relevant documentation or comments to the code
 - [ ] I have reviewed the changes and signed off on them
 - [ ] I have added reviewers to the pull request
+- [ ] I have added ticket information to this Pull Request

 ## Reviewers

-- [ ] @mention the appropriate team members who should review this pull request.
+- [ ] @mention the appropriate team members in addition to people selected as reviewers in pull request.